zhaomengqiao/ABflood-FLAMEGPU/README.md

 # AB-flood-on-FLAMEGPU

-This is the integrated flood model based on first-order FV solution of SWEs within the framework of FLAME-GPU; the first stage of the PhD project.
+This is the integrated flood model based on the first-order FV solution of SWEs within the framework of FLAME-GPU; the first stage of the PhD project.